pcdshub/pcdshub.github.io/source/installation.rst

 =============================
 It is possible to develop new packages without creating your own environment.
-This is useful if you made changes to a library or multiple libraries and want to test how they interact with eachother and with the rest of the released ecosystem.
+This is useful if you made changes to a library or multiple libraries and want to test how they interact with each other and with the rest of the released ecosystem.
 The recommended way to do this is to use ``$PYTHONPATH`` to mask the shared packages with your in-development packages.